 Enabling smarter global health planning through intelligent search and open data

-The brief: Build an open-access, AI-powered platform for global health planning
+The brief: Build an open-access, semantic platform for global health planning

-Digital solutions: AI-enhanced search, open standards, and intuitive design
+Digital solutions: semantic search, open standards, and intuitive design

-We combined deep AI expertise with solid open-source foundations to deliver a high-performance, user-centred platform:
+WAAT combined deep AI expertise with solid open-source foundations to build a modern, scalable, and multilingual platform that transforms data into actionable insight, including:

 Outcome